helm/helm-www/content/en/docs/topics/charts.md

 used to deploy something simple, like a memcached pod, or something complex, like a full web app stack with HTTP servers, databases, caches, and so on.

-Charts are created as files laid out in a particular directory tree, then they can be packaged into versioned archives to be deployed.
+Charts are created as files laid out in a particular directory tree.
+They can be packaged into versioned archives to be deployed.

 This document explains the chart format, and provides basic guidance for